The category of a partitioned fan: Applications to the -cluster morphism category

 Furthermore, define the $g$-vector of a $\tau$-rigid pair $(M,P)$ as $g^{(M,P)} = g^M - g^P$.
 In this way we associate a polyhedral cone $\overline{\Ccal}_{(M,P)} \coloneqq \cone\{ g^{M_1}, \dots, g^{M_k}, - g^{P_{k+1}}, \dots, - g^{P_t}\}$ to each $\tau$-rigid pair $(M,P)$, where $\{M_i\}_{i=1}^k$ and $\{P_j\}_{j=k+1}^t$ are the indecomposable direct summands of $M$ and $P$ respectively. \end{defn}

 The $g$-vectors of $\tau$-rigid pairs of an algebra are important examples of \textit{stability conditions} in the sense of King \cite{King1994}, who translated the Geometric Invariant Theory of Mumford \cite{Mumford65} to quiver representations.
 These stability conditions define a \textit{stability scattering diagram} \cite{Bridgeland2017} whose support is the \textit{wall-and-chamber structure} of the algebra \cite{BST2019}.
+Let $\langle \cdot, \cdot\rangle$ denote the standard inner product on $\R^n$.

 \begin{defn}\cite{King1994} Let $M \in \mods A$, take $v \in \R^n$.
 We say $M$ is \textit{$v$-semistable} if $\langle v, \bdim M \rangle = 0$ and if for any nonzero proper subobject $L$ of $M$ we have $\langle v, \bdim L \rangle \leq 0$.
 We say $M$ is \textit{$v$-stable} if these inequalities are strict. \end{defn}